Explainable AI Integrated Feature Selection for Landslide Susceptibility Mapping using TreeSHAP: Methods

 \subsubsection{AdaBoost}

-Adaptive Boosting (AdaBoost) is a tree based machine learning classifiers, which aggregates multiple weak learners (decision trees) in an ensemble manner to build a robust classifier \citep{adaboost}.
-A single decision tree or weak learner in Adaboost is called a stump which has maximum depth of 1 with one root and two leaves.
-The algorithm assigns more weight on difficult to classify instances and less on those which are well classified.
+Adaptive Boosting (AdaBoost) is a tree-based machine learning classifier, which aggregates multiple weak learners (decision trees) in an ensemble manner to build a robust classifier \citep{adaboost}.
+A single decision tree or weak learner in Adaboost is called a stump which has a maximum depth of 1 with one root and two leaves.
+The algorithm assigns more weight to difficult-to-classify instances and less to those which are well-classified.
 Thus, it creates a forest of stumps to efficiently classify a Landslide Susceptible and Non-Landslide Susceptible area.
 The amount of say for each stump is determined based on the classification error which is basically the sum of weights for incorrectly classified samples \citep{adaboost-explain}.
-The number stumps to use for classification has an significant impact on the classification performance.
-It is an extremely fast classifier compared to other tree based classifier which makes is a strong candidate for landslide susceptibility prediction.
+The number of stumps to use for classification has a significant impact on classification performance.
+It is an extremely fast classifier compared to other tree-based classifiers which makes it a strong candidate for landslide susceptibility prediction.